 Get involved with the Cat Alliance!
 We are always in need of volunteers.
 Here are some ways you can help:

-Feeders — help feed the campus cats!
+Feeders — Help feed the campus cats!
 Feeders usually feed at one station, one day per week, with food provided by CAT.
 This is an easy and fun way to get involved and is very popular with the students.
 We hold an informational meeting for new feeders at the beginning of each school year and the fall feeding schedule is made at this time.

 Fundraiser Table Workers — We hold fundraisers on the Trinity campus twice a year, in October (t-shirts) and April (Fiesta medals).
 You can help by taking a turn at our table.
-The work is easy and doesn't require a big time commitment and provides an opportunity to meet other members and supporters of the Cat Alliance.
+The work is easy and doesn't require a big time commitment and it provides an opportunity to meet other members and supporters of the Cat Alliance.

 Want to do more?

 "Special Assignment" volunteers are called upon on an as-needed basis.
 Some jobs are hands-on with the cats while others are suited to those who'd like to help via their computer.

 Schedule Makers — Set up fall, spring, summer, and holiday feeding schedules and schedules for table workers at our two fundraisers.